judavrojas92/FakeNewsDetection/README.md

 The project aims to replicate and stress-test the fake news detection pipelines evaluated by Hoy & Koulouri (2022).
 Beyond in-domain validation, a novel **source-bias removal experiment** is introduced to simulate real-world generalization challenges by decoupling source identity from label information.

----

-## Dataset

-- **ISOT Fake News Dataset**
-  - **Real news** from Reuters.com
-  - **Fake news** from unreliable news sources
-  - Preprocessed to remove stopwords, punctuation, and perform lemmatization
-  - Only the `text` field was used (no titles, dates, or subjects)

----

-## Algorithms

-### Feature Pipelines

-Five text representation pipelines were explored:

-- Bag of Words (`CountVectorizer`)
-- TF-IDF (`TfidfVectorizer`)
-- Word2Vec (`spaCy` vectors)
-- DistilBERT (Transformers-based)
-- Linguistic Cues (e.g. punctuation density, pronoun ratio, etc.)

-### Classifiers

-Each representation was evaluated using six classifiers:

-- Logistic Regression
-- Support Vector Machine (SVM)
-- Random Forest
-- Gradient Boosting
-- AdaBoost
-- Neural Network (MLP)

-All evaluations used **stratified 2-fold cross-validation**.

----

-## Experiments

-### 1. Paper Replication
-Each feature-classifier combination was tested under standard conditions to reproduce Hoy & Koulouri’s results.
-Ensemble models using TF-IDF and BoW achieved **F1 > 0.99**.

-### 2. Source-Bias Removal
-To test model generalization, a new setup was created where portions of the *Reuters* data were excluded from training.
-This revealed performance drops across all pipelines, confirming the existence of **source-label shortcuts** in the ISOT dataset.

----

 # Project Overview: Fake News Detection using ISOT Dataset